 French energy giant TOTAL bought a controlling stake in SunPower for about $1.4 billion in 2011 to boost its presence in the renewable energy sector.
 SunPower benefited from access to cash and credit (the deal included a $1 billion line of credit) that allows it to accelerate plans to expand solar panel production and develop large-scale solar farms.
 TOTAL has since increased its stake from 60% to 66%.
-(As part of the deal, SunPower acquired TOTAL subsidiary Tenesol SA, a solar provider based in France for $164.5 million in cash.)

 The company has offices in Australia, England, France, Germany, India, Israel, Italy, Japan, South Africa, Spain, and the US.
 Outside the US, it has projects in Chile, Germany, and South Africa.